 How do I know if I’m in Clearing?

-Log in to your UCAS account and if your Track status reads 'You are in Clearing' or 'Clearing has started' then you are in Clearing.
+Log in to your UCAS hub and if your status reads 'You are in Clearing' or 'Clearing has started' then you are in Clearing.
 This is also where you’ll find your Clearing number.

 How do I search for ULaw courses in Clearing?